 Hamburg Climate and Weather

-Hamburg has an oceanic climate which means that it is a fairly wet and windy city, with prevailing westerly winds blowing in moist air from the North Sea.
-Summers are warm but rainy, with occasional and brief dry, sunny spells.
+Hamburg has an oceanic climate.
+It is a fairly wet and windy city, with prevailing westerly winds blowing in moist air from the North Sea.
+Summers are warm but rainy, with occasional dry, sunny spells.
 Winters are cold, sometimes chilling to 28ºF (-2ºC) in January, the coldest month, when the Elbe and lakes in the city centre have been known to freeze enough for ice-skating.
 Snowfall is usually light and Hamburg generally only experiences one or two heavy snowfalls a year, starting in early December, with icy sleet being the more common form of winter precipitation.
-Spring is very pleasant in Hamburg, when the city's thousands of trees come into bloom with a new cloak of green and days start to warm up after the dreary winter.
+Spring is very pleasant in Hamburg, when the city's thousands of trees come into bloom with a new cloak of green and the days start to warm up.
 In fact, despite summer being the most popular period for tourism, spring is the best time to visit Hamburg, not least of all because it is the season which shows off the city's numerous parks and gardens to their best advantage.
 Summer can be delightful, and there are many events to be enjoyed in the hottest months, but attractions can also get very crowded and everything is more expensive.

 Become our Hamburg Travel Expert

 We are looking for contributors for our Hamburg travel guide.
 If you are a local, a regular traveller to Hamburg or a travel professional with time to contribute and answer occasional forum questions, please contact us.